 - A. No, CLEP tests are equivalent to undergraduate-level courses.
-Eastern will indicate on your graduate transcript that you have fulfilled the course requirement that you took through CLEP test.
+Eastern will indicate that you have fulfilled the course requirement that you took through CLEP test.

 Q. I took a year off.
 What do I need to come back into the program?

-Q. Will all the courses be offered every semester and will they all be offered at both campuses?
+Q. Will all the courses be offered every semester and will they all be offered at all campuses?

 Q. How many courses can I take each semester?

 Summer Sessions - The recommended course load is 3 credits (1 course) per session.
-For more than 6 credits per session student will need approval from the Graduate Advisor prior to the beginning of the semester.
+For more than 6 credits per session student will need approval from the Dean of Education prior to the beginning of the semester.

 Q. Can I transfer in credits from another college?